-Most towns and cities have at least one good hill for sledding, and several of the larger cities even have designated sledding hills.
+Most towns and cities have at least one good hill for sledding, and several of the larger cities and state parks even have designated sledding hills.

 Since much of Indiana is flat, cross-country skiing and snowshoeing are fantastic ways to enjoy a snowy day!
 Most golf courses allow skiers and snowshoers to explore the open area and many of the parks have trails available too!

 As soon as we get enough snow, the first thing I do is strap on my snowshoes and head out to the backyard to traverse the nearby golf course.
 It’s a fun way to get some fresh air and a little exercise!

 👉 Snowshoes are surprisingly affordable and a good pair will last for years making it a terrific winter investment.
 They don’t take up a lot of room, so we even pack ours for when we head out of town to snowy destinations.
 Consider investing in a pair like these and enjoy snowshoeing for years to come!